ShellRechargeSolutionsEU/akka-rabbitmq/README.md

 ### ChannelActor
 * may store messages in memory if channel lost
-* send in stored messages as soon as new channel received
+* send stored messages as soon as new channel received
 * retrieve new channel if current is broken

 ## Examples: